carpentries-incubator/data-harvesting-for-agriculture/_episodes/02-WeatherData.md

 # Instead, please edit 02-WeatherData.md in _episodes_rmd/
 title: "Weather Data"
 include_overview: true
-source: Rmd
----

-#### Motivating Questions:
+questions:
  - What are the common file types in agricultural data?
  - What publicly available datasets exist for my field?

-#### Objectives with Agricultural Data Types
+objectives:
  - Describe the format of public weather and soil datasets
  - Import weather data from the internet, eg. daymetr
  - Access to elevation and ssurgo data with higher resolution
  - Derive topography data from elevation data

-#### Keypoints:
+keypoints:
  - sf is preferable for data analysis; it is easier to access the dataframe
  - Projecting your data in utm is necessary for many of the geometric operations you perform (e.g. making trial grids and splitting plots into subplot data)
  - Compare different data formats, such as gpkg, shp(cpg,dbf,prj,sbn,sbx),geojson,tif
+source: Rmd
+---

 > # Daymet Weather Data
 >